austincunningham/python-boto-aws/README.md

 # Python-Boto-AWS

 This is a project that uses Python 3.4/5 and the Boto library to start/stop Amazon Web Services(AWS) instances.
-There are also scripts that start services like Nginx and mySQL services on the remote instance.
+There are also scripts that start services like Nginx and mySQL servers on the remote instance.

 ## Pre-requisites